-Analytics value training (AVT) is a training programme designed to help organisations become more data driven and generate value from analytics.
+Analytics Value Training (AVT) is a framework and training programme designed to help organisations become more data-driven and generate value from analytics.
 It brings together three disciplines – business, IT and data science – in a skills-based training programme that is tailored to both organisational needs and individual level of analytics knowledge and skills.

 People remember and apply the content

 AVT is practical and memorable.
-It uses three main models: the analytics life cycle, analytics maturity and the skills matrix.
-It is also case-based, which enables participants to apply their new knowledge to real-world problems immediately.
+It uses four main analytics models: analytics maturity, the analytics life cycle, skills/persona matrix and the Analytics Use Case Canvas.
+It is case-based, which enables participants to apply their new knowledge to real-world problems immediately.
 This cements the learning in their minds.

-Analytics value training is not just for data scientists.
+AVT is not just for data scientists.
 It brings together data scientists, IT professionals, business analysts and business managers.
 The focus is on giving them the skills they need to work together to get value from data and analytics.
-Analytics value training, therefore, helps these groups to understand each other better – and to appreciate what others bring to the table.
+Analytics Value Training, therefore, helps these groups to understand each other better – and to appreciate what others bring to the table.
 This, in turn, helps to ensure that everyone’s skills and knowledge are used as effectively as possible.
 We use a model of four personas (data analytics engineers, modellers, consumers and explorers) to show participants how to improve value co-creation and integrate analytics in a way that recognises everyone’s needs and skills.

-The classroom-based case study sessions in analytics value training are known as LABs.
-Participants bring a case study from their own organisation, with the aim of building concepts using a real-world business problem that is relevant to them.
-This case-based project creates the basis for a decision about next and coming steps.
+The hands-on sessions in AVT are known as LABs.
+Participants develop a case study from their own organisation, with the aim of building concepts using a real-world business problem that is relevant to them.
+This case-based project creates the basis for a decision about the next and coming steps.
 This is good news for participants because they get to apply their new skills and knowledge to something relevant.
 It is also good news for their sponsoring organisations because it gives real practical value even before the training is complete.